breedx2/noshare/README.md

 # client quickstart

+The noshare client can both _offer_ files and _receive_ files.

 You must give your server admin your public ssh key (below).

 Your server/admin must give you:
 * a hostname or ip address
 * a port (or "default" which is 20666)

+And optionally:
+* server ssh fingerprint

 ## keygen